ing-bank/doing-cli/docs/reference/config_file.md

-# The .devops-ing config file
+# The .doing-cli-config.yml config file

-`doing` searches for YAML config file named `.devops-ing`.
+`doing` searches for YAML config file named `.doing-cli-config.yml`.
 The config must contain the following parameters (in lowercase):

 | Method      | Description                          |
 | ----------- | ------------------------------------ |